Social Networks Are Destroying True Friendships

 - Limits of the human brain.
 Robin Dunbar, Oxford professor and anthropologist has posed a theory that the number of friends is limited by the size of the human brain, specifically the neocortex.
 “Dunbar’s number,” as this hypothesis has become known, is 150.
 Facebook cuts you off now if you try to exceed 5,000.

 - Trusted friends are on the decline in our society.
 Between 1985 and 2004, according to a survey by Duke and the University of Arizona, people with no trusted friends doubled, and now totals almost one quarter of the population.
-My guess is this is more a statement of a decline in overall values, rather than people not needing trusted friends.
+I guess this is more a statement of a decline in overall values rather than people not needing trusted friends.

 In these days of social networking and business networking, it seems that all cultural pressures point to more friends as being better.
 Yet lots of people like me, who are not so gregarious, find that real friendships take lots of energy.
 One is probably enough, and I can only handle a few comfortably.
 More leads to stress and drama.